danieleteti/delphimvcframework/README.md

 > "Thank you for the great framework!
 We are very happy with this!" -- Andreas

-## What's New in dmvcframework-3.3.0-fluorine
+## What's New in dmvcframework-3.3.0-fluorine (last stable version)

 - ⚡ Support for Delphi 11.3 Alexandria
 - ⚡ Ability to use records in swagger param and response attributes [Issue 649](https://github.com/danieleteti/delphimvcframework/issues/649)